rocky-linux/documentation/docs/guides/contribute/mkdocs_lsyncd.md

 ## Conclusion

 As you work on your workstation documentation now, whether it is a `git pull` or a branch you create to make a document (like this one!), you will see the changes appear in your documentation on the container, and `mkdocs serve` will show you the content in your web browser.

-This is the recommended practice, as all Python code should be run separate from any other Python code you might be developing.
+It's recommended practice that all Python code should be run separate from any other Python code you might be developing.
+LXD containers can make that a lot easier; give this method a try and see if it works for you.